uvicaiclub/ai-club-website/README.md

 Installs serve globally (which is required to run the server) then deploys the production build at [http://localhost:3000](http://localhost:3000).

+## Docker

+The website can be containerized on docker with the following pipeline command: docker image rm -f ai-club-website ; docker build . -t ai-club-website ; docker run -p 3030:3000 -d ai-club-website

+Build will run in development mode on [http://localhost:3030](http://localhost:3030)

 ## Web Analytics

 Web stats are generated through [https://microanalytics.io/](Microanalytics.io) via a tracking script found in index.html